tayyab3245/gemini-chimera-cli/README.md

 ## Overview

 Project Chimera is an **early-stage experimental** extension to Google's Gemini CLI that implements a hierarchical multi-agent system for AI-assisted software development.
-Instead of relying on a single AI agent, it orchestrates multiple specialized agents (Master, Architect, Implementer, Critic) to handle complex coding tasks with better context retention and quality control.
+Instead of relying on a single AI agent, it orchestrates multiple specialized agents (KERNEL, SYNTH, DRIVE, AUDIT) to handle complex coding tasks with better context retention and quality control.

 **⚠️ EXPERIMENTAL STATUS**: This is a proof-of-concept implementation.
 Core architecture is complete but **NO TESTING HAS BEEN PERFORMED**.
 Not suitable for any production use.